-Senior ward residents are expected to round with their interns, one at a time, prior to attending rounds to provide supervision and education to the interns, and to nurture clinical leadership of the patient.
-The clinical plan can be initiated when appropriate, and completely presented at attending rounds.
+Senior ward residents are expected to round with their interns prior to attending rounds to provide supervision and education to the interns, and to nurture clinical leadership.
+The clinical plan can be initiated when appropriate, and presented at attending rounds.

-Signout rounds happen in the residency room for ward teams, with interns and residents signing out to their respective night float residents.
+Signout happens in the residency room for ward teams, with interns and residents signing out to their respective night float residents.
 This insures that any potentially active patients overnight will be known to both the intern and resident night float.

-Intern report occurs for the first 6 months of the year on Fridays from 12:30-1:30.
-Senior residents cover the interns’ pagers.
-The chief residents or a program director leads the session.
+Intern report occurs for the first 6 months of the year on Fridays.
+Senior residents cover the interns’ pagers during this time and the chief residents or a program director leads the session.
 Emphasis is on fundamental clinical skill development and core medical knowledge.
 Later in the year there are sessions on clinical teaching.